hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 .. code-block:: console

-    $ intersectBed -wa -u -F 1.00 -a all_mm10_HindIII_digests.bed -b schoenefelder_baits_mm10.bed \
+    $ intersectBed -wa -u -F 1.00 -a all_mm10_HindIII_digests.bed -b schoenfelder_baits_mm10.bed \
-    > schoenefelder_baited_digests_mm10.bed
+    > schoenfelder_baited_digests_mm10.bed

 This results in 22,224 baited digests.

-Finally, use our script to create a digest file in which digests that Schoenefelder et al. have selected for enrichment are marked with a ``T`` and all others with an ``F``.
+Finally, use our script to create a digest file in which digests that Schoenfelder et al. have selected for enrichment are marked with a ``T`` and all others with an ``F``.

 .. code-block:: console

     $ python diachrscripts/additional_scripts/ed_selector.py \
-        --enriched-digests-file schoenefelder_baited_digests_mm10.bed \
+        --enriched-digests-file schoenfelder_baited_digests_mm10.bed \
         --diachromatic-digest-file \
             diachrscripts/additional_files/template_digest_file_mm10_HindIII.txt \
-        --out-prefix schoenefelder_mm10_HindIII
+        --out-prefix schoenfelder_mm10_HindIII

-This will produce the file ``schoenefelder_mm10_HindIII_diachromatic_digest_file.txt`` that can be used as input for Diachromatic.
+This will produce the file ``schoenfelder_mm10_HindIII_diachromatic_digest_file.txt`` that can be used as input for Diachromatic.